shcherbak-ai/contextgem/docs/source/converters/docx.rst

 DocxConverter has the following limitations:

 * Drawings such as charts are skipped as it is challenging to represent them in text format.
-* In specially marked sections (headers, footers, footnotes, comments), inline markdown formatting (bold, italic, etc.) and hyperlink formatting is currently not supported.
+* Inline markdown formatting (bold, italic, etc.) and hyperlink formatting are not supported in specially marked sections (headers, footers, footnotes, comments).
+* Extraction of generated table of contents (ToC) is not supported.
+(A ToC is an automatically generated list of document headings with page numbers that Word creates based on heading styles.)
+* When converting very long DOCX files with complex formatting, performance may be very slow.
+(Our goal is to improve this in the future.)